 Help teach literacy to the local children of Ruimsig, intern with Oxfam, collect clothing for those in need, make new friends and have fun while gaining valuable leadership skills and work experience.

 Volunteering or getting involved with community engagement is as much a part of student life at Monash South Africa, as study is.
-Find out more about the many clubs and associations on campus.
+Find out more about the many clubs and associations available.

 The cost of living in South Africa is lower than in other English-speaking countries, including Australia – which means your money goes further.